Some Combinatorial Characterizations of Gorenstein Graphs with Independence Number Less than Four: Main results

-Next we characterize triangle-free Gorenstein graphs with independence number three.
+In what follows, we apply the previous results to find all triangle-free Gorenstein graphs with $\alpha=3$.
+It should be mentioned that this result also follows by using \cite[Theorem 4.4]{tri-free} and \cite[Theorem 3.8]{symbolic}, but the proof of these theorems use much algebraic background, against the following graph theoretic proof.
 In what follows, by $G_v$ we mean $G_{\{v\}}=G\sm \N[v]$, where $v\in \V(G)$.
 Also $C_n$ denotes the $n$-vertex cycle. \begin{thm} Suppose that $G$ is triangle-free, $\alpha(G)=3$ and $G$ has no isolated vertices.
-The following are equivalent: \begin{enumerate} \item $G$ is Gorenstein over every field;
+Then the following are equivalent: \begin{enumerate} \item $G$ is Gorenstein over every field;

 \item $G$ is Gorenstein over some field;

 \item $G$ is W$_2$.

 \item $G$ is isomorphic to one of the graphs depicted in Figure \ref{fig}. \end{enumerate} \end{thm}